DataStax-Academy/SDDemos/README.md

 * Graph Notebook that showcases DSE Graph basic usage.

 # Instructions/Project setup
-* If using assethub use at least a m3.2xLarge cluster.
+* If using AssetHub use at least a m3.2xLarge cluster.
 * If using the dsa scripts use command `python dsa-ec2.py start YOURCLUSTERNAME 1 -c developer-day -t m5.2xlarge` replaceing the cluster name with the one you want.

-To set up the demo:
+To set up the demo on a dsa instance:
 ```
 cd /tmp
 git clone https://github.com/mando222/SDDemos.git